ZoeMacf/shortrestcafe/README.md

 #### First Time Visitor Goals

+- I want to be able to easily understand the purpose of this website and learn about the cafe.
 - I want to learn more about board games and other table top games.
-- I want to easily be able to navigate the website and access its features such as the menu
 - I want to easily locate the cafe's opening times

 #### Returning Visitor Goals

+- I want to easily be able to navigate the website and access its features such as the menu
 - I want to know when there are any upcoming events.
+- I want to be able to submit a review of my experience at the cafe.

 #### Frequent Visitor Goals

+- I want to be able to use the website across multiple devices without too much difference in the site content.

 ## Design